jupyter/governance/_sources/executive_council.md

 To contact the EC, at your preference you may:

 * Email the [EC mailing list](mailto:jupyter-executive-council@googlegroups.com) (this list is private but open for posting).
-* Join the weekly public office hours held on [Zoom on Tuesdays at 10am Pacific](https://zoom.us/j/2264645576?pwd=c0JZTHlNdS9Sek9vdzR3aTJ4SzFTQT09).
+* Join the regular public office hours of the EC.
+See the [Jupyter Community Calendar](https://discourse.jupyter.org/t/jupyter-community-calendar/2485) for details.
 * Open a new issue on the [governance repository](https://github.com/jupyter/governance/issues/new).

 ## Council membership and elections